-One of their favorite ideas was to turn a closet right off the kitchen into a walk-in pantry.
+One of their favorite pantry renovation ideas was to turn a closet right off the kitchen into a walk-in pantry.
 This gave them a lot of room, and allowed them to remove cabinets in the kitchen and install a wine fridge, a TV, and other amenities of a luxury kitchen.
 Unfortunately, the closet shelves were just that: shelves, making the walk-in pantry basically a glorified cabinet, and while it cleared space, it didn’t help them get much more organized.

 That’s really the big problem with some walk-in pantries: they don’t offer much in the way of storage ideas, except for shelves.
 Even organized people, like our couple, end up misplacing things, putting items in without order, and setting up a haphazard “system” (the tomato paste should always be hidden behind the bag of flour, right?).
 That’s why a custom organized walk-in pantry can be the perfect capstone to any kitchen renovation.
 After all, if you have to sort through a jumbled shelf of spices just to find the cardamom, you may decide to just order in.

-Low Cost, High Value
+Low Cost to Build a Pantry, High Value

 A walk-in pantry is one of those renovations that serves a dual purpose.
 It makes your life much better and more organized in the now, and helps with a home’s future retail value.
 A renovated kitchen can expect to recoup up to 61% of its value if you sell your home.
 That takes into account cool items like kitchen islands and new countertops, but in the end, those lose more relative value than an organized walk-in pantry.